Spice Addiction – What You Need To Know

 THC is the substance that produces the “high” or psychoactive effect in cannabis.
 This occurs for two reasons.
 For one, the chemical structure of THC is such that it affects the frontal lobe and the amygdala in different ways.

 Second, THC binds to CB1 receptors.
-That means that it binds with receptors and moves into the brain rather than the body.
+That means it binds with receptors and moves into the brain rather than the body.
 So, the majority of THC that a person ingests impacts their brain.

 Spice Withdrawal Length